-At Illinois American Water, our customers are our top priority.
-We are committed to providing you with the highest quality drinking water and services possible.
-Please take time to review this water quality report as it provides details about the source and quality of the drinking water delivered to you in 2017.
+Our customers are at the center of everything we do and we are committed to providing you with the highest quality of drinking water possible.
+Please take time to review this annual report, which will provide further detail about the drinking water delivered to your community in 2018.